Human Perception of Audio Deepfakes: Experiment

+To compare human and machine detection capabilities, we have designed a game-based challenge.
+In this section, we describe the structure of the game, the datasets that we used, and the AI algorithm that we used for the machine `player'.
+We also describe how bonafide and deepfake audio samples were selected to be presented to the human/machine game players.

-\subsection{Experiment Description}
+\subsection{Experiment description}

-In our online experiment, the user can compete with the AI in detecting audio deepfakes.
-We design it as a gamified classification challenge~\cite{sailer2017gamification}: The user is presented an audio file and has to decide whether the file is authentic (bona-fide) or spoofed, see Figure~\ref{fig:interface}.
-Simultaneously, we let a neural network classify the audio.
-Once the user has classified the audio, we present the true label along with the AI's classification.
-This way, the user can compare its own detection capabilities to the AI's.
-Every such classification process is denoted as one `game round'.
-The users can play as many rounds as they please.
-However, for the following evaluation, we remove users who played less than ten rounds from the dataset.

-In total, $ $ individuals participated in our experiment, each playing at least ten rounds.
+Our game was distributed online and it forms the basis of our experiments.
+In our online game, a human player (e.g., a user) competes with an AI algorithm to detect audio deepfakes.
+The experiment is designed as a gamified classification challenge~\cite{sailer2017gamification}: the user is provided with one audio file at a time and has to decide whether the audio is authentic (bonafide) or a deepfake, see Figure~\ref{fig:interface}.

+Simultaneously, while the user is making a decision a trained machine learning model also classifies the audio file in the background without revealing the prediction.
+Once the user has made a decision and classified the audio, we then present the user with the true label along with the AI algorithm's classification prediction.
+This way, the user can compare their own detection capabilities to the AI algorithm.
+Such a turn is denoted as one `game round'.
+The users can play as many rounds as they like.
+However, for all subsequent evaluations, we removed users who played less than ten rounds from the dataset.
+In total, $ $ individuals have participated in our experiment and each person played at least ten rounds.
 In summary, $ $ game rounds were played.